escopecz/docker-compose-mautic/README.md

 ## Is this for you?

 Hosting a web app is not an easy job.
 You need the technical knowledge and the time to maintain it.
+This repositry will help but it still requires both.
+Especially over time.

+The easiest option is to start your 2 week trial today: https://m.mautic.org/mautic-start-your-trial

-This repositry will help but it still requires both especially over time.
-Please, cosider using services of official [Mautic partners](https://www.mautic.org/mautic-partners) if you just want to use Mautic without any problems and get all the services to make your business succesful.
-Plus, the partners support the Mautic project and let it grow.
+Or if you like more choices consider the official [Mautic partners](https://www.mautic.org/mautic-partners) if you just want to use Mautic without any problems and get all the services to make your business succesful.

+By using both these options you will get the bet service possible and support the Mautic project.

 Do you still want to get your hands dirty?
 That's OK too.